A collaborative 3-month project to create a sustainable fashion exhibition from start to finish.

 The system behind the fashion industry must change; a circular industry is the answer and new materials that are more sustainable than current conventional fabrics are an important part of this.

-That’s why Fashion for Good is starting the GROW talent project, a 3-month programme from July 2021 – in which innovative biomaterials are used to create the next generation of sustainable fashion, showing the future of fashion in an exhibition at the Fashion for Good Museum on Rokin in Amsterdam from October 2021.
+That’s why Fashion for Good launched the GROW talent project, a 3-month programme from July 2021 – in which innovative biomaterials are used to create the next generation of sustainable fashion, showing the future of fashion in an exhibition at the Fashion for Good Museum on Rokin in Amsterdam from October 2021.

 Under the guidance of a professional jury comprising of fashion designer Iris van Herpen, Vogue editor-in-chief Rinke Tjepkema, creative directors of Botter and Nina Ricci Rushemy Botter and Lisi Herrebrugh, and designer and innovator Daan Roosegaarde, Fashion for Good is looking for creatives to participate in the project.
 The selected design talents will use biomaterials, such as “silk” made from orange peels, fibres made from banana plants and “leather” made from cork, corn, coconut husks and rice to name a few, to create sustainable fashion.
 In addition to the designers, Fashion for Good is looking for content creators to capture the design journey and share this with the outside world.

 The 3-month programme offers personal guidance from the jury, as well as mentors such as fashion designer Reuben Selby, exhibition designer Harm Rensink and the Fashion for Good team.

 The final creations will be presented in an exhibition at the Fashion for Good Museum on Rokin in Amsterdam from October 2021, and open to an international audience through virtual tours.

 The creativity of a new generation of designers defines the future of fashion and shapes the soul of Vogue.
 I see it as our job to help develop new talent and provide a platform in Vogue.